To highlight economic growth, Biden goes shopping for gifts

 The president followed his time at Honey Made by greeting nearby members of the U.S. Marine Corps and then stopping at Jeni's Ice Cream for several scoops in a waffle scone.

-After stepping out Tuesday, Biden will meet Wednesday with the heads of General Motors, Ford, Microsoft, Salesforce and Esty among other CEOs to discuss the benefits of his economic agenda that has stalled in the Senate, according to a White House official.
+After stepping out Tuesday, Biden will meet Wednesday with the heads of General Motors, Ford, Microsoft, Salesforce and Etsy, among other CEOs, to discuss the benefits of his economic agenda that has stalled in the Senate, according to a White House official.
 The official insisted on anonymity to preview the plans.
 These executives support the agenda even though Biden has proposed corporate tax increases.

 Biden plans to visit Pittsburgh on Friday to highlight the $1 trillion bipartisan infrastructure deal that he signed into law last year.